 The Hummingbird organiser is an adaptation of a lesson in Voices (beginner), a coursebook I wrote for National Geographic Learning.
 I wanted to have a bit of fun with the listening activity, and reduce processing load on my students.
 I teach a lot of learners with limited literacy so reading questions whilst listening to an audio can be distracting and overwhelming.

 I find that creating a template where they have only a few words, with sections to complete is very supportive.
 When I did this, not one student asked to listen to the audio for the third time – which was a first!
 It didn’t even take any preparation time.
 I simply drew the template on the board and asked them to copy it, then listen and complete.

 The vocabulary organiser on the right is a technique I use to train learners in effective notetaking and to aid their vocabulary retention.
 For every new word, learners can interact with it multiple times in a variety of ways.
 First, they write the word, then the meaning in their language, then they draw a picture and add an example sentence of the word used in context.

 Have you used techniques like this with your students?
 Share your experiences and ideas in the Facebook group.

 I’ve given you lots of examples of visual templates and how to use them with your learners.

 Think about a lesson or training session you are delivering soon.
 Create a visual template for that lesson.
-Share your work in the forum or submit it directly to me in the ‘Upload your work’ section.
+Share your work in the Facebook Group.
+Inspire others, and be inspired.